nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to search for an empty room to accommodate patient
+1. User requests to search for an empty room to accommodate patient.
-2. System peeks the first room from Priority Queue
+2. System peeks the first room from Priority Queue.
-3. System shows the empty room with lowest room number Use case ends.
+3. System shows the empty room with lowest room number.
+Use case ends.

 **Extensions**
 *  2a.
+System realises that there are no rooms.
+    * 2a1.
+System displays an error message.
-System realises that there
+*  2b.
+System realises that there are no empty rooms.
+    * 2b1.
+System displays an error message.
+Use case ends.

+**Use case: Initialise rooms**

+**MSS**

+1. User requests to change number of rooms.
+2. User inputs the number of rooms to change into.
+3. System changes the number of rooms in the system.
+4. System displays all the current rooms and success message.
+Use case ends.

+**Extensions**
+* 3a.
+System realises that user inputs values other than integer.
+   * 3a1.
+System displays an error message.
+* 3b.
+System realises that the integer input is zero.
+   * 3b1.
+System displays an error message.
+* 3c.
+System realises that the integer input is negative.
+   * 3c1.
+System displays an error message.
+* 3d.
+System realises that the number of rooms input is less than number of occupied room
+   * 3d1.
+System displays an error message.
+Use case ends.

 ### A4.
 Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.